Social

 Springfield, quite uniquely, has a dedicated Community Engagement Co-ordinator whose primary focus is to ensure our residents, regardless of tenure, feel part of their neighbourhood, and tackling matters that fall out with the realm of After Sales.
 She also works with wider communities in areas where we are building and engage with locals in areas we have active planning applications.

 Our Village developments offer an excellent example of how our approach to delivery goes far beyond the houses we are building.
 We currently have two active Village developments in Dundee and Perth and we work closely with the community to promote community spirit through seasonal events such as Community Christmas trees, with Santa visits to Summer fetes with ice cream and to address community needs.
-For example, in response to community demand and feedback in 2021 we enhanced our local plans to provide a kick-about pitch with goal posts so local children had somewhere safe to play football at our Dykes of Gray Village Development.
+For example, in response to a request from a local resident, in February 2023 we supported the inaugrual Bertha Park Trail Run.
+More than 100 running enthusiasts from across Perth turned out for the event.
+With a 5k and 10k option available, each run took in the local scenery including the Bertha Park Loch.
+The event was a great success and is set to be repeated annually.

 Learn more about our engagement with the village communities, in this short video: